adinapoli/alfredodinapoli.com/posts/2012-10-31-scalaz-for-the-haskell-programmer.markdown

 tags: fp, scala, haskell
 ---

-##Scalaz for the Haskell Programmer - Part 1

 [scalaz](https://github.com/scalaz/scalaz) is an awesome library that extends the Scala Core, providing FP goodies that every Haskell programmer loves and needs.
 Yes, I'm obviously talking about ```Functors```, ```Monads``` and